 - 16.1 Schedule 1 to the 2003 Act sets out what activities are regarded as the provision of regulated entertainment and when they are licensable and those activities which are not and therefore exempt from the regulated entertainment regime.
-Changes to regulated entertainment are due to take effect on 6 April 2015.
-Therefore, up until that date you should refer to chapter 16 of the guidance published in October 2014. - 16.2 The descriptions of entertainment activities licensable under the 2003 Act are: - a performance of a play; - · an exhibition of a film; - · an indoor sporting event; - · a boxing or wrestling entertainment; - · a performance of live music; - · any playing of recorded music; - · a performance of dance; and - entertainment of a similar description to a performance of live music, any playing of recorded music or a performance of dance. - To be licensable, one or more of these activities needs to be provided for the purpose (at least partly) of entertaining an audience; has to be held on premises made available for the purpose of enabling that activity; and must also either: - take place in the presence of a public audience, or - where that activity takes place in private, be the subject of a charge made with a view to profit. - 16.4 Guidance around what constitutes audiences and private events is at paragraphs 16.11-16.14.
+Changes to regulated entertainment took effect on 6 April 2015. - 16.2 The descriptions of entertainment activities licensable under the 2003 Act are: - · a performance of a play; - · an exhibition of a film; - · an indoor sporting event; - · a boxing or wrestling entertainment; - · a performance of live music; - · any playing of recorded music; - · a performance of dance; and - entertainment of a similar description to a performance of live music, any playing of recorded music or a performance of dance. - 16.3 To be licensable, one or more of these activities needs to be provided for the purpose (at least partly) of entertaining an audience; has to be held on premises made available for the purpose of enabling that activity; and must also either: - · take place in the presence of a public audience, or - be provided exclusively for the members of a club or for the club members and their guests, or - where that activity takes place in private, be the subject of a charge made with a view to profit. - 16.4 Guidance around what constitutes audiences and private events is at paragraphs 16.11-16.14.